-Earlier accounts of Somali Muslims “taking over” a small Tennessee town called Shelbyville were re-reported as breaking news by a number of fringe websites in July 2017.
+Outdated claims about Somali Muslims “taking over” a small Tennessee town called Shelbyville were rehashed as “breaking news” by a number of fringe websites in July 2017.

-Shelbyville has seen its population Mexican immigrants and refugees steadily increase since the mid -2000s, and the community’s response was the subject of high-profile broadcasts and documentaries in both 2009 and 2011.
-In 2008, the Christian Broadcast Network (CBN) reported on the struggles of Somalia immigrants to assimilate in to the community, and the community’s struggles to accomodate them:
+Shelbyville has seen its population of immigrants and refugees steadily increase since the mid -2000s, and the community’s response was the subject of high-profile broadcasts and documentaries in 2009, and again in 2011.
+In 2009, the propaganda-pushing Christian Broadcast Network (CBN) published a YouTube video amplifying the internet rumors.

 A small town in the heart of America’s Bible Belt grapples with rapidly changing demographics.
 Longtime African American and white residents are challenged with how best to integrate with a growing Latino population and the more recent arrival of hundreds of Muslim Somali refugees.

-We investigated a 2008 claim that Tyson Foods substituted Labor Day with a Muslim holiday.
-After initially approving the switch, Tyson Foods later reversed the decision.
+We investigated a 2008 claim that Tyson Foods substituted Labor Day with a Muslim holiday, rating it Decontextualized.